j h h l . n e t: who

 - November:

-of a new kind of art by Sandra Filippucci, I coined the term DIGITAL MONOTYPE.
+For the first show at Mission Graphics Support in the East Village, NYC, of a new kind of art by Sandra Filippucci, I coined the term DIGITAL MONOTYPE.
 Art historians, take note!

 Here's the program: